Gwen Stefani discography

-American singer Gwen Stefani has released four studio albums, two extended plays, 32 singles (including nine as a featured artist), five promotional singles, one video album, and 28 music videos.
-She has sold more than nine million albums as a solo artist.
+American singer Gwen Stefani has released five studio albums, two extended plays, 39 singles (including nine as a featured artist), seven promotional singles, one video album, and 28 music videos.
 Stefani is also the lead singer of the rock band No Doubt, with which she has released several albums.

 Stefani began to record solo material in early 2003, and her debut solo album Love.
 Angel.
 Music.
 Baby. was released in November 2004.
 It debuted on the US Billboard 200 at number seven, and reached multi-platinum status in the United States, the United Kingdom, Australia, and Canada.
 The first single released from the album was "What You Waiting For?", which charted in the top 10 in most of the countries in which it was released.
 "Rich Girl" was released as the album's second single, a collaboration with rapper Eve; it was successful on several formats, and reached the top 10 in the UK and the US.
 The third single "Hollaback Girl" became Stefani's first US and second Australian number-one single; it was less successful elsewhere.
 The fourth single "Cool" was released shortly after but it did not perform as well as its predecessor, failing to reach the top 10 in the US and UK.
 "Luxurious" was released as the album's fifth single, but did not perform as well as its predecessors.
 "Crash" was released in early 2006 as the album's sixth single in lieu of Love.
 Angel.
 Music.
 Baby.s sequel, which was delayed by Stefani's pregnancy.
 It charted only in the US.